HlnnnWnng/High-Performance-Raytracer-Image-Render/README.md

 - **nlohmann/json:** For parsing JSON files ([GitHub Repository](https://github.com/nlohmann/json))
 - Standard libraries such as `<iostream>`, `<fstream>`, `<cmath>`, etc.

-## Future Improvements
-- **Performance Optimizations:** Further refine the BVH construction (e.g., using Surface Area Heuristics) and explore parallel processing.
-- **Enhanced Texture Sampling:** Implement bilinear filtering to improve texture quality.
-- **Advanced Lighting Models:** Integrate the Fresnel effect more accurately and extend BRDF models.
-- **Robust Error Handling:** Improve JSON parsing and error messaging for better reliability.

 ## References
 - [Möller-Trumbore Algorithm (MT97)](https://www.graphics.cornell.edu/pubs/1997/MT97.pdf)
 - [Reinhard Tone Mapping (RSSF23)](https://www.cs.cmu.edu/~ph/865/2012/readings/Reinhard2002HDR.pdf)
 - Additional details and theory can be found in the project report.
 ```

-This full README includes everything in one document—no separation between sections.
-You can copy and paste it directly into a `README.md` file in your repository.
-Let me know if you need further modifications! 🚀